Planning for Full Global Digital Carnet Adoption by 2028

 A Travel is a digital customs declaration corresponding to a movement: export, import, re-export or re-import.
 To create a Travel

-Open the Carnet Wallet and select the relevant carnet
+Open the Carnet app and select the relevant carnet

 Access “Travels” and choose “Prepare Travel”